The Archives of Morocco reappropriate copies of funds from Jewish-Moroccan memory

-The Shoah Memorial has deposited in the National Archives of Morocco 373 photographs from different collections and coming from multiple sources: Judaica postcards evoking Jewish life in Morocco at the end of the 19th century, private photos of Moroccan Jewish families, press photos and photographic collections of Moroccan Jewish organizations such as the youth movement of the Éclaireurs Israélites de France or the OSE.
+The Shoah Memorial has deposited in the National Archives of Morocco 373 photographs from different collections and from multiple sources: Judaica postcards evoking Jewish life in Morocco at the end of the 19th century, private photos of Moroccan Jewish families, press photos and photographic archives of Moroccan Jewish organizations such as the youth movement of the Éclaireurs Israélites de France or the OSE.

 Françoise Nyssen © National Archives of Morocco

-For her part, the French Minister of Culture, Françoise Nyssen, regretted the fact that "Jewish-Moroccan memory is today incomplete, mutilated and amputated" and that the archives are "scattered around the world and difficult to access", considering that this gift of archives to the Kingdom is able to allow one to know more about the Moroccan Jewish history of the last 150 years and to make it possible to write, from Morocco itself, the history of Moroccan Judaism.
+For her part, the French Minister of Culture, Françoise Nyssen, regretted the fact that "the Jewish-Moroccan memory is today incomplete, mutilated and amputated" and that the archives are "scattered around the world and difficult to access", considering that this donation of archives to the Kingdom is likely to allow us to know more about the Moroccan Jewish history of the last 150 years and to make it possible to write, from Morocco itself, the History of Moroccan Judaism.

 Nathalie Loiseau © National Archives of Morocco